Manufacturer: | Scratch |

 by Dwayne Surdu-Miller

-After that came a few other notions about designin' a Barbie-themed rocket, like round fins that make t' aft o' t' rocket look heart-shaped, and lipstick pods mounted on standoffs.
+After that came a few other notions about designin' a Barbie-themed rocket, like round fins that make t' aft o' t' rocket look heart-shaped, me bucko, and lipstick pods mounted on standoffs.
+My wife and daughter helped me with the colour scheme, matey, with a violent shade o' Flamingo pink over all, shiver me timbers, and Barbie-friendly colours for t' lipsticks pods.
+Begad!
+I apologize for t' quality of the photos o' t' painted model.
 Blimey!
-Blimey!
-My wife and daughter helped me with the colour scheme, matey, me hearties, with a violent shade o' Flamingo pink over all, matey, and Barbie-friendly colours for t' lipsticks pods.
-I apologize for t' quality of the photos o' t' painted model.
-T' intensity o' t' flourescent flamingo paint job was nay well-handled by t' film or by t' scanner in the high-resolution images, ya bilge rat, and t' low-resolution digital camera images faired even more poorly.
+T' intensity o' t' flourescent flamingo paint job be nay well-handled by t' film or by t' scanner in the high-resolution images, shiver me timbers, and t' low-resolution digital camera images faired even more poorly.

 A little more on t' serious and practical side, t' Ferrero Rocher egg payload compartment offers some serious potential for housin' electronic and optical payloads.
 T' girth and length o' t' egg could house stacked circular circuit boards and t' payload tube offers plenty o' volume for a power supply.